-- api_int: internal, API-based communication interface.
-It is used for the internal communication of such services as faxserver, fraud detection and others. - aux_ext: interface for potentially insecure external components like remote system log collection service.
+- api_int: internal, API-based communication interface - aux_ext: interface for potentially insecure external components like remote system log collection service.

 For example the CloudPBX module can use it to provide time services and remote logging facilities to end customer devices.
 The type aux_ext is assigned to lo interface by default.
 If it is needed to expose this type to the public, it is recommended to assign the type aux_ext to a separate VLAN interface to be able to limit or even block the incoming traffic easily via firewalling in case of emergency, like a (D)DoS attack on external services.